vetprac

 What kind of learning materials are included?

 Each course is different but they all include video presentations recorded live during our most popular online courses and webinars.
-Our educators also provide a variety of other resources, so you can expect images, diagrams, course notes, slide presentations, journal articles, links to further reading, and more.
+Our educators may provide a variety of other resources, so you can expect images, diagrams, course notes, slide presentations, journal articles, links to further reading, and more.

 Is there learning support available?